Horimiya

 Horimiya (ホリミヤ) is a Japanese manga series written by Hero and illustrated by Daisuke Hagiwara.
 It is an adaptation of the original webcomic written and illustrated by Hero.
-The manga is currently serialized with sixteen volumes in Monthly G Fantasy, published by Square Enix.
+The manga was serialized with 16 tankōbon volumes in Monthly GFantasy, published by Square Enix.
 The series is licensed in English by Yen Press.
 Set on interception of the lives of two high school students, the popular and seemingly perfect Kyouko Hori, and the quiet, gloomy Izumi Miyamura, who discover each other's secret which is their hidden selves and fall in love.

 A 13-episode anime television series adaptation was produced by CloverWorks and aired from January to April 2021.
 A 13-episode sequel titled Horimiya: The Missing Pieces building the relationships between the characters and recapping moments in the first season aired from July to September 2023.

 Plot

 The story focuses on the growing relationship between two high school students, Izumi Miyamura and Kyouko Hori.
 Both of which are completely different people outside of school.
 Miyamura, despite his bookish-otaku appearance, is not book smart.
-He is a stereotypical "bad boy" with many piercings, tattoos.
-Meanwhile Hori, who despite her ostentatious appearance, excels in academics, and has a family-loving character.
+Miyamura is a "stereotypical" bad boy with many piercings and tattoos.
+Meanwhile, Hori, who despite her ostentatious appearance, excels in academics, and has a family-loving character.

 Production

 Beginning October 2011, Daisuke Hagiwara started collaborating with Hero on a spin-off of the latter's romantic comedy webcomic Hori-san to Miyamura-kun, titled Horimiya.
 Hagiwara worked as the artist, while Hero continued writing the story.
-The manga is currently serialized in Monthly GFantasy, published by Square Enix.
-Yen Press acquired the license in North America.
-Currently, the series has seventeen volumes, with the seventeenth being a bonus epilogue.